-Stone Roses will be in Tokyo, Manchester, Perth, Dublin.
-They will appear at Nippon Budokan on June 2nd, Etihad Stadium, Manchester, United Kingdom on June 15th, Etihad Stadium, Manchester, United Kingdom on June 17th, Etihad Stadium, Manchester, United Kingdom on June 18th and 4 other venue(s) in 2016.
+Stone Roses will be in Tokyo, Manchester, New York, Perth and 1 other dates.
+They will appear at Nippon Budokan on June 2nd, Nippon Budokan on June 3rd, Etihad Stadium on June 15th, Etihad Stadium on June 17th and 5 other venue(s) in 2016.

 After all these years The Stone Roses have gone and reformed.
 Who would of guessed it?
 For 15 years, rumours have circled around the Manchester band.
 Fans will be delighted to hear that Ian Brown, John Squire, Mani and Reni have put their differences behind them and announced a series of gigs in 2012.
 They have each removed themselves from their individual commitments to rehearse and regain the magic of the late 80s and early 90s.
 The band originally announced 2 gigs at Manchester Heaton Park for June 2012 and quickly added another date due to demand with more on the way.